Image Counterfactual Sensitivity Analysis for Detecting Unintended Bias

 \section{Introduction}

+Facial analysis models are increasingly being used to make high stakes decisions, including border patrol~\cite{rudolph2017}, police surveillance, tracking of protesters~\cite{harvie2019}, and assisting hiring decisions~\cite{raghavan2019}, as well as in consumer applications such as automated photo tagging and automated phone unlock.
+Studies have demonstrated that in the US, the negative consequences of deploying systems in high stakes scenarios, which includes infringing on individual dignity, autonomy, and privacy, will be borne disproportionately by communities of color~\cite{harvie2019}.
+In light of this, there is a growing need for evaluations of model bias to complement processes that address whether and how to deploy ML models.

-Recent studies have uncovered systematic biases in a variety of computer vision systems.
-For example, an analysis of commercial gender classification systems demonstrated disparities with respect to perceived gender and skin type, with darker-skinned females exhibiting the highest error rates \cite{gendershades, Raji2019}.
+A range of previous studies have uncovered systematic demographic biases in the performance of computer vision systems.
+For example, in 2012, \cite{klare2012} found that facial recognition models performed worse on female faces, black faces, and younger adults.
+More recently, an analysis of commercial gender classification systems demonstrated disparities with respect to perceived gender and skin type, with darker-skinned females exhibiting the highest error rates \cite{gendershades, Raji2019}.
 An analysis of state-of-the-art object detection systems found decreased pedestrian detection accuracy on darker skin tones \cite{Wilson2019}.
 Gender-based bias has also been observed in image captioning \cite{10.1007/978-3-030-01219-9_47} and image classification \cite{Zhao2017}.

-In light of this research, there is a growing need for methods that facilitate auditing and explaining undesirable skews/stereotypes in computer vision models.
 We propose a novel framework for identifying biases of a face attribute classifier.
-Specifically, we consider a classifier trained to predict the presence or absence of a smile on a face image.
-However, our approach generalizes to a broad range of face-centric classification problems.
-Our method, which we refer to as \textit{counterfactual face attribute manipulation}, tests how the prediction of a trained classifier would change if a characteristic of the face were different.
-For example, this approach allows us to ask "Would the smiling prediction change if this person's hair had been longer?"
+Specifically, we consider a classifier trained to predict the presence or absence of a smile in a face image.
+However, the approach generalizes to a broad range of image classification problems.
+Our method, which we refer to as \textit{image counterfactual sensitivity analysis}, tests how the prediction of a trained classifier changes if a characteristic of the image is different.
+In this paper, we apply the method to a smiling classifier, posing questions of the form: "Would the smiling prediction change if this person's hair had been longer?"